 I’m a huge fan of soups.
 On most Sunday afternoons you’ll find a big pot of soup on my stove.
 During the hot days of summer, I’ll often opt to make something in my slow cooker or pressure cooker so that it won’t heat up my kitchen, but we’ve been having a lot of cool and rainy days recently, so this recipe has been on repeat.

 This is a creamy mushroom and gnocchi soup with bacon and potatoes.
 There is no cream in the soup itself, its thickness comes from olive oil and flour to create a thickening agent, similar to a roux.
 It is hearty and full of flavour, and pretty quick to make!
 If you wanted to make it vegetarian, you could easily leave out the bacon and swap the chicken broth for water or vegetable broth.

-We have a guest in our kitchen today!
-Louisa from Living Lou is here and she has a tasty dinner recipe you will want to bookmark for safe keeping!
+We have a guest in our kitchen today!!
+Heather from Beerx is here, and she has an exciting gnocchi recipe to share!

 Sweet potatoes, beets and potatoes have regularly been the vegetable of choice in common gnocchi dough.
 I decided it was time for mushrooms to shine.
 Roasted with garlic and butter then pureed smooth these little dumplings are light as a feather and have incredible earthy flavours, perfect for any sauce especially this smoked gorgonzola cream sauce.

 The most time spent on this recipe is shaping the pasta, however it is really simple to do and little ones can enjoy helping out.